codefellows/seattle-code-301n24/curriculum/class-05/facilitator/README.md

 ### City Explorer Build

 - **Why** (5 min)
-  - This simple app is a great opportunity to revisit jQuery and dynamic data to cap off the week.
+  - This simple app is a great opportunity to revisit React and dynamic data to cap off the week.
   - We provide them a more complex version of this same app during the next lesson block.
 This provides the students some context on that application when they see it again.
 - **What** (5 min)
   - City Explorer accepts a city name, draws a map, and then lists out some interesting data about the city, pulled from a remote data source (client + server!)
   - Draw/Demonstrate the actual running City Explorer App
 - **How** (30 min)
   - Using a live-coded demo ...
-    - Build the HTML and CSS scaffolding of City Explorer, pulling in some sample data and rendering to the page
+    - Build the React scaffolding of City Explorer, pulling in some sample data and rendering to the page
+  - Use conditional logic to wait to display to the results until after the user has entered a city
 - **Experimentation and Discovery Ideas**
   - Get some suggestions from the students as how this app can be better
     - Multiple Cities
     - Movies, Nights Out, Trails, etc
     - What else can they think of?
-  - Show the [official/deployed city explorer](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/) to confirm their wishes

-### Deployments
+### Browser Router

 - **Why** (5 min)
-  - Websites don't run from laptops
-  - Consumers need to get to actual sites/data
-  - Explodes the notion of WRRC by adding a real server
+  - Routing (switching between pages) is a common feature of every application and website
+  - It is implemented using component composition
+    - But don't talk about that just yet...
 - **What** (10 min)
-  - Heroku is one (of many) services that can "host" a server
-  - It can connect to GitHub to fetch your source code, install dependencies, and start your service
-  - Other hosts (such as godaddy) are setup to host static websites (renting access to a folder)
+  - What is Routing?
+    - A link that switches content
+    - When clicked, a link will render a component in a spot on the page
+    - Can change out a single component within a page
+    - Or, it can can switch out a full page of content
 - **How** (30 min)
-  - Using a live-coded demo ...
-    - Produce a simple express server with 2 routes (static and dynamic)
-    - Deploy to Heroku
-  - Sketch out the WRRC to demonstrate what is happening with the server and Heroku.
+  - Open up the starter-code for lab-05 and have students break down what is happening in the index.
+  - Talk about Browser Router and what it is doing
+  - Ask how they might use that in their applications
+  - Find the <Link> tags to demonstarte how they are used later in the code to navigate between pages.
 - **Experimentation and Discovery Ideas**
-  - Replace the "hello world" index.html file with the city-explorer-lite app that you previously built.
-  - Suggest that students can deploy their portfolios

 ## Lab Notes

-- Students will be executing a deployment as part of this lab.
-- Refer them to the step by step instructions found in their README if they get stuck
+- Encourage students to 'press the buttons' and follow their curiosity.
+There is a lot in this lab that we have not covered, but that is likely what they will experience on the job.
+Talk about strategies for how they can tackle this code base.

 ## What changed from the previous class?

-- Everything -- this is a new concept
+- Introducing starter code

 ## What might students struggle with today?

-- The express server is a new concept
+- Breaking down a large code base into small pieces that they can then change and update

 ## Past bugs, issues or surprises...

 ## General Comments and Notes

-For students enrolled in the daytime track, lab 5 will take place on Monday morning of class 6, with the assignments due before lecture.